Our Institute's staff regularly offers the following courses. More information is available via Campus-Online and Moodle.

 The course comprises two parts: 1) The first is a hands-on introduction on how to use Stata, the most common statistical program in Financial Economics.
 Students will learn how to manage data, how to visualize and clean data, and how to run and interpret cross sectional and panel regressions.
 Students are required to solve several empirical problems on their own.
 2) The second part consists of active and mandatory participation in the Finance group’s research seminar for doctoral students and short-term visitors- the biweekly Brown Bag Seminar.
 Students are required to provide one short review (2-3 pages) of one of the research presentations.
 The review should be written as an academic referee report and should thus concentrate on the contribution to the literature and a judgment of the empirical strategy.

-Project class in Asset Management ("Anwendungsprojekt Finance"; Master)
+Project class in Asset Management ("Anwendungsprojekt Finance"; Master/Master of Finance)

 Master students will develop their own equity investment strategies using advanced machine learning approaches using R. The course will combine lectures (offering key concepts in Backtesting, Machine Learning, and R) as well as hands-on empirical implementations of their own strategies.
 Student groups with successful backtest results will be invited to participate in the planned Ulm University Student Investment Initiative (U2SI2).
 Grades will be based on a written project report and a brief presentation.